January 2025

 - April 17, 2:00-3:15 p.m.

 Light refreshments will be provided and everyone who signs up will receive a free copy of the book.
-Space is limited!
-So don’t wait, register today!
+Space is limited but there are still a few spots left.

 ———————-

-Community Book Club: Jay Dolmage’s Academic Ableism: Disability and Higher Education
+Community Book Club: Academic Ableism: Disability and Higher Education

 The Center for Teaching and Learning Excellence (CTLE) invites the Syracuse University community to participate in a book club discussion of Jay Dolmage’s Academic Ableism: Disability and Higher Education.
 Academic Ableism explores how disability is created and treated in higher education.
 It also considers the impact of accommodation processes, architecture, and popular culture, and argues that building more inclusive universities provides everyone with a better education.